metaborg/spoofax-releng/README.md

     spoofax-sunshine/org.spoofax.sunshine/target/org.metaborg.sunshine-<VERSION>.jar

-## Detailed description
+# Detailed build description

+This is the detailed description, going over requirements and explaining each step in more detail.

-### Supported platforms
+## Supported platforms

 Linux and OSX are supported, Windows is currently not supported.

-### Requirements
+## Requirements

 Building anything requires Git 1.8.2 or higher, the Java Development Kit (JDK) 7 or higher, Maven 3.2 or higher, and wget.
 Building is only supported on the OSX platform at this moment.

-**Git.** Git is required to check out the source code from our github repositories.
+**Git.** Git is required to check out the source code from our GitHub repositories.
 Instructions on how to install Git for your platform can be found here: <http://git-scm.com/downloads>.
-If you run OSX and have [Homebrew](http://brew.sh/) installed, you can install git by executing `brew install git`.
-Be sure that your git version is 1.8.2 or higher, which you can confirm by executing `git version` on the command line.
+If you run OSX and have [Homebrew](http://brew.sh/) installed, you can install Git by executing `brew install git`.
+Be sure that your Git version is 1.8.2 or higher, which you can confirm by executing `git version` on the command line.

 **JDK.** Spoofax is programmed in Java 7, so an installation of Java 7 is required.
 Maven, the build system that we use, requires the JDK to be installed, the JRE is not enough.
 The latest JDK can be downloaded and installed from: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>.